Contents

 How to File?
 (Directly on the Website)

 The FBAR is filed electronically and directly on the FinCEN website.
-The form itself is relatively straight-forward in terms of the information required (maximum balance) and how to submit (directly on the FinCEN website).
+The form itself is relatively straightforward in terms of the information required (maximum balance) and how it is submitted (directly on the FinCEN website).

 Avoid FBAR Quiet Disclosure